benhoyt/benhoyt.github.com/writings/count-words.md

 * Map: however, it's okay to keep the whole word-count map in memory.
 We're assuming the input is text in a real language, not full of randomized unique words.
 * Text: assume that the input file is text, with "reasonable" length lines shorter than the buffer size.
 * Safe: even for the optimized variants, don't use unsafe features of the language, nor drop down to C or assembly.
+* Hashing: don't roll our own hash table (with the exception of the optimized C version).
 * Stdlib: only use the language's standard library functions.
-Writing a custom hash table for the counting may speed things up, but I'm considering it out of scope here.
-(Though it's not actually too hard -- see my [counter](https://github.com/benhoyt/counter) package.)

 Our input file will be the text of the King James version of the Bible, copied ten times.
 I sourced this [from Gutenberg.org](https://www.gutenberg.org/ebooks/10), replaced smart quotes with the ASCII quote character, and used `cat` to multiply it by ten to get the 43MB reference input file.